RED TINGLE

 Red tingle also have hefty and often damaged branch structures adding to their overall gnarl factor, a tree term used to describe interesting growths, deformities and injuries in trees.
 The general shape and appearance of a tree can be termed its character.
 The more unusual the appearance the greater the character.
 Red tingles have a lot of gnarl factor and character!
 The crowns are generally heavily damaged on mature trees with significant broken limbs appearing like giant bones reaching up to the sky.
 Their stringybark is a reddish colour with mature trees dotted with sometimes very large burls or other deformities on the trunk.
 This is caused by extensive lightning strikes, fungal damage, and insect attacks.
 The trees have evolved to cope with these hardships, and resilient old specimens have extensive damage from top to bottom, showing tremendous individual character and gnarl factor, some enduring beasts appearing more dead than living!

 Hollows caused by burns or rot are traditionally restored in volume calculations.
 The reason behind this that these injuries are random acts of nature and may be restored.
 This is normally not an issue, while many older trees do have hollows (which many animals utilise), they are small compared to the overall volume of a mature tree.
-The problem with some red tingles is that their hollows can be utterly enormous, Hollow Trunk being the greatest and most famous example of this with the demise of Giant Tingle in 1990.
-With around 115.5 m³ of empty space, or 53 % of its total volume burnt out.
-All other red tingles I have measured have some sort of damage, but still retain the vast majority of their bulk as wood not air.
-Old Rusty and Big Red, the next biggest have around 15 m³ burnt out at their base which equates to about 7.5 % of their total volume.
+The problem with some red tingles is that their hollows can be utterly enormous, Hollow Trunk being the famous, obvious example.
+To restore Hollow Trunk’s missing volume gives it the most volume of all the red tingles I have measured and the second biggest tree in the Southwest after The Tyrant.
+Over the years I have discussed the issue of restoring Hollow Trunk with others, mainly Brett who like me believes it should be removed from my top ten.
+The reason is there's simply too much restoring which, despite my best efforts to me accurate can't be proven.
+Anyone could attempt to restore the missing space and get vastly different results, simply because there is so much vast space to restore!

 This image of Giant Tingle from 1963 shows almost the whole tree visible, the only full view I could find.
 As can be seen it's even more hollow than Hollow Trunk!
 The main trunk is snapped off at around 15 m in height where it looks around 2 m in width, about the same dimensions as Hollow Trunk.
 It was slightly smaller at the base becoming slightly wider above 5 m where I record both trees at 3.3 m in width.
 Image is produced with permission from the State Library of Western Australia.